research-software-reactor/code-testing-for-researchers/README.md

 * Identify areas where Azure Pipelines could be improved to support research software needs
 * Identify shortfalls in AKS which would improve AKS+Jenkins for research software
+* Use devito, firedrake, and fluidity testing as specific examples in learning materials

 ## Learning prerequisites